YoHaiYo/YoHaiYo/README.md

 ### 🌉 From Designing Bridges to Designing Code

 Hello!
-I'm YoHaSim, a passionate web developer based in South Korea.
+I'm YoHaiYo, a passionate web developer based in South Korea.
 My journey began as a bridge structural designer, where I learned the beauty of creating something strong and enduring.
 Now, I've transitioned into the world of web development, where I craft digital experiences that are as impactful as the bridges I once designed.

 ### 🌐 My Passion: Indie Hacking